BlogSpam-Net/blogspam.js/README.md

 JSON BlogSpam Service
 ---------------------

+This node.js server implements the [BlogSpam.net](http://blogspam.net) v2 API.

-This service is a node.js re-implementation of the [BlogSpam.net service](http://blogspam.net), which is designed to test whether incoming blog-comments are spam or not in real-time.
+The blogspam API & service allows site-owners to test incoming blog/forum comments for SPAM in real-time.

-The original blogspam service was written in Perl and used XML::RPC for the transport mechanism, that code is available [on CPAN](http://search.cpan.org/dist/Blog-Spam/).
+The original (v1) blogspam API was written in Perl and used XML::RPC as the transport mechanism, that code is available

-This `node.js` service has been developed to replace the legacy system, and now offers the blogspam v2 API:
+[on CPAN](http://search.cpan.org/dist/Blog-Spam/), but has been depreciated and replaced by this new API/implementation.

+In brief:

-> Comment-submissions are accepted via JSON-encoded submissions over HTTP.
-Those submission will be tested, and the result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
-There may be other keys in the result, such as "`reason`" which declares the reason for a SPAM result however these are optional.
+* Comment-submissions are accepted via JSON-encoded submissions over HTTP.
+* Those submission will be tested by a series of plugins.
+* The result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
+* There may be other keys in the result, such as "`reason`" which declares the reason for a SPAM result, however these are optional.

+There is [a proxy](https://github.com/skx/blogspam-xml-rpc-proxy) which will translate between the old API and the new one, which allows legacy clients to continue to operate.

 History